rodalton/multlingual-watson-assistant/README.md

 ### Introduction

 Use the code and instructions from this repository to integrate the **Language Translator** service with **Watson Assistant** to build a multilingual chatbot.
+Wastson Assistant is trained in one language only and uses the Language Translator service to provide realtime, machine translation for other languages.

-Integration is achieved using Watson Assistant [web chat events](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events) and IBM Cloud functions.
+Integration with the Language Translator service is achieved using Watson Assistant [web chat events](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events) and IBM Cloud functions.
 We use the web chat `pre:send` and `pre:receive` events to call IBM Cloud Functions actions.
 The IBM Cloud Functions actions make calls to Language Translator REST API.

 ### Solution Outline